A Pounding Heart + A Trembling Soul = A Joyous Passover

 by Rabbi Shlomo Galperin

-During WWII Holocaust years, many from the Eastern front fled deep into Russia to get away from the Nazi onslaught penetrating deeper into Russia cities and towns.
+During WWII Holocaust years, many from the Eastern regions fled deep into Soviet Russia to get away from the Nazi onslaught penetrating deeper into Russia cities and towns.
 Locals in the deeper parts of Russia (home to today’s “-Stan” countries) saw economic opportunity to take advantage of the refugees and divided and subdivided their apartments to rent to more and more refugee families.
-Often due to the extreme poverty and limited available resources whole families lived in one room and subsisted on meager rations.
-Berl Gansburg was one of those Chassidim who fled to Russia’s southeast with his family.
-They all lived in one room, more like the size of a large closet, and had little to eat, but thankfully they were saved from a much worse fate at Nazi hands back in their hometown, where many of their relatives perished in a horrible gruesome manner.
+Often due to the extreme poverty and limited available resources whole extended families lived in one room and subsisted on meager rations.
+Berel Gansburg was one of those Chassidim who fled to Russia’s southeast with his family.
+They all lived in one room, more like the size of a large closet, and had little to eat, but thankfully they were saved from a much worse fate at murderous Nazi hands back in their hometown, where many of their relatives perished in a horrible gruesome manner.

 It was the night before Passover and as is the Jewish custom to search for any traces of leaven, they took ten tiny pieces of bread (more than that they could not set aside) to hide for the pre-Passover Chametz search.
 There wasn’t much room to hide anything, it was but one room and they had few possessions, so the search shouldn’t have take long, but they relished the traditional ceremony.
-At the end of the search, the father Berel checked and rechecked and was alarmed to find that they were missing two pieces!
+At the end of the search, the father checked and rechecked and was alarmed to find that they were missing two pieces!
 They should had ten pieces but they only found eight!

-This Rav Mendel Dubravsky was of very short physical stature, he was emaciated due to the hunger, but he was a respected towering figure in that he was learned, sharp and wise, not only in the four sections of the Code of Jewish Law, but also in the “fifth section” which is commonly referred to as the laws of common sense.
+This Rav Mendel Dubravsky was of very short physical stature, he was emaciated due to the hunger, but he was a respected towering figure in that he was learned, sharp and wise, not only in the four sections of the Code of Jewish Law, but also in the “fifth section” which is commonly referred to as the necessary laws of common sense.
 The Rav thought intensely about the situation, he sized up the matter and he told Reb Berel to go home and quickly bring back all the children.
-A few minutes later the children were lined up in front of the Rabbi, in size order, oldest to youngest.
+A few minutes later the children were lined up in front of the Rabbi, in height order, oldest to youngest.
 The Rabbi looked each one in the eye, and then looking at the youngest, then maybe a child of 5 or 6 years old, asked gently, “Was it tasty?”
-The child began to cry, nodding in her tears, yes yes she said, it was tasty.
+The child began to cry, nodding in her tears, yes yes she said, it was so tasty.
 In those years of deprivation and hunger, the tiniest morsel of even stale bread was as sweet as candy, and she couldn’t help herself and evidently ate those two missing pieces during the search.

 The Rabbi joyously reassured them that all was well, and they had nothing to worry about.
 They should go home and enjoy the happiest Passover possible under the circumstances, without any fear or worry of Chametz ownership.